springernature/frontend-toolkits/context/brand-context/README.md

 Set the context (baseline) for branded products.
 This package is used as a template and your product should use the context for a specific brand that inherits from this.

-As well as the SCSS helpers documented here, we also have a collection of [JavaScript helpers](/js/).

 - [Breakpoints](#breakpoints)
 - [Colors](#colors)
 	- [Greyscale](#greyscale)